yeshwanth32/cs326-final-groupname/docs/milestone2.md

 * On the user page, retreived all the games rented by them (including some defaults) and display them.
 * Worked on debugging and coordinating with teammates.

+### Rohan Adla

+* Added the front end for the login pages.
+* Created the API for new registration.
+* Helped with user rentals and information page.
+* Provided assistance to teammates whenever it was needed.